 The mission of the Utility Variable-Generation Integration Group (UVIG) is to chart the future of wind and solar power integration and operations.
 We do this by accelerating the development of technically-grounded engineering and operational practices supporting the appropriate integration and reusable operation of variable generation for electric power systems.
 We accomplish this through the collaborative efforts of our members, utilities, independent power producers and systems operators, government laboratories, universities, consulting firms, forecasters, developers and manufacturers.

-Through our technical and O&M user groups, UVIG members are provided access to credible information on the status of wind and solar technology and deployment.
+Through our technical working groups, UVIG members are provided access to credible information on the status of wind and solar technology and deployment.

 - Technical Workshops and Special Topical Workshops – Technical Workshops offer panel presentations on the latest studies, experiences and information.
 Designed to provide timely and broad updates on the most important issues, they are complemented by Special Topical Workshops focused on areas that require in-depth presentations and interactive discussions.

-- Technical User Groups – User Group meetings provide a less formal forum for developing emerging topics.
-At this time, four Technical User Groups are operating, each focused on specific areas of interest to its members:
+- Technical Working Groups – Working Group meetings provide a less formal forum for developing emerging topics.
+At this time, four Technical Working Groups are operating, each focused on specific areas of interest to its members: